 Figure 4.
-Agenda of the summer school
+Summer school programme

-Partners from other organisations (Sunrise valley science and technology park; makerspace; business) were involved as the presenters during 1st week of the programme, as mentors during team project work and as commission during pitch session (Fig. 5).
+Partners from other organisations (Sunrise valley science and technology park; makerspace; business) were involved as the presenters during 1st week of the program, as mentors during team project work and as commission during pitch session.